 As most of my readers know, I am always on the lookout for something new to try.
-Even though I live in a town in Iowa where I can count the amount of dinner restaurants we have on one hand, that does not mean I cannot eat like I live in an area in which new and interesting food is readily available.
+Even though I live in a town in Iowa where I can count the number of dinner restaurants we have, on the one hand, that does not mean I cannot eat as I live in an area in which new and exciting food is readily available.

 I remember being in middle school when Maggiano’s became popular.
-My parents had no idea that one order of pasta meant that everyone in the family was actually going to get an entire pound of pasta! ( we went home that first time with about 5 shopping bags of food!)
+My parents had no idea that one order of pasta meant that everyone in the family was going to get an entire pound of pasta! ( we went home that first time with about five shopping bags of food!)

-in 2005, after graduating from college, when I moved back to the Chicago area my friends and I started eating out at these new ” higher scale” Mexican fast food places like Qudoba, Baja Fresh and Chipolte.
+In 2005, after graduating from college, when I moved back to the Chicago area, my friends and I started eating out at these new ” higher scale” Mexican fast food places like Qdoba, Baja Fresh, and Chipolte.

-Of course when I moved away to western Illinois in 2006 Sushi was just getting started there.
+Of course, when I moved away to western Illinois in 2006, Sushi was getting started there.
 But now, my mom and her Chicago friends have discovered something new.
-The breakfast casserole. which I am pretty sure has been a staple in Iowa for years and years!
+The breakfast casserole.
+Which I am pretty sure has been a staple in Iowa for years and years!

-My sister-in-law Michelle gave me the idea to get started on Plantains .
-She runs a gluten-free home and is always looking for new kid friendly recipes to try.
-Oftentimes, her family is my inspiration for these recipes I come up with.
-Over Christmas she was telling me about a Plantain dessert she had made and enjoyed.
+My sister-in-law Michelle gave me the idea to get started on Plantains.
+She runs a gluten-free home and is always looking for new kid-friendly recipes to try.
+Frequently, her family is my inspiration for these recipes I come up with.
+Over Christmas, she was telling me about a Plantain dessert she had made and enjoyed.